 Traffic Incident Management (TIM) Teams bring together all agencies involved in clearing an accident, including FHP and local law enforcement, fire departments, emergency medical personnel, towing companies, spill response firms, FDOT TMC operators, FDOT Road Rangers and FDOT maintenance crews.
 The TIM Teams may be District-wide or they may be local to one county.
-These teams strive to reduce the time needed to reopen travel lanes and get traffic moving again by reviewing past response actions, exploring ways that incident management can be improved and coordinating upcoming planned events or planning for unplanned events such as hurricanes, wildfires and floods.
+These teams stress the importance of practices to ensure both responder safety and safety of the traveling public.
+They strive to reduce the time needed to reopen travel lanes and get traffic moving again by reviewing past response actions and exploring ways to improve incident management.
+Finally, they coordinate upcoming planned events and plan for unplanned events such as hurricanes, wildfires, and floods.
 Most TIM Teams have four program areas: incident detection, verification and response, incident clearance, and communications and training.
 TIM Teams are currently active in most of the FDOT Districts.